yaqwsx/PcbDraw-Lib/README.md

 Directory `scripts` contains script for automatic generation of modules - e.g. pin headers, DIP packages, QFN packages, etc...

-Side note: reasoning behind units and origin.
-Even SVG format supports unit and origin can be placed at SVG (0,0) point, it not that easy in practice.
+Side note: reasoning behind explicitly specifying origin.
+Even SVG format supports units and origin can be placed at SVG (0,0) point, it not that easy in practice.
 Most of the editors do weird things with coordinate system.
 Inkscape, for example, reverses Y-axis and translates the origin by the initial size of document.
 When you change the size of the document, the coordinates are not modified.
 Therefor, I find placing origin component as the simplest solution which should be compatible with any editor.

 ## Contributing